Encounter breaks out between security forces, terrorists in J-K's Kulgam | Headlines

 - India

-An encounter has broken out between security forces and terrorists in the Okay area of Jammu and Kashmir's Kulgam district of Jammu and Kashmir on Tuesday.
+An encounter has broken out between security forces and terrorists in the Hasanpora area of Jammu and Kashmir's Kulgam on Sunday.

-The police, in a tweet, said, "Encounter has started at Okay area of Kulgam.
-Police and security forces are on the job.
-Further details shall follow."
+"Encounter has started at Hasanpora area of Kulgam.
+Police and security forces are on the job," Kashmir Zone Police tweeted.

 Further details are awaited.
 (ANI)